How to Start an LLC in New Hampshire

 Step 1: Name Your New Hampshire LLC

 You can’t register your New Hampshire LLC, or do anything else with it, until you give it a name.
-New Hampshire state guidelines say the LLC name must:
+Be as creative as you can, and keep the following rules and considerations in mind.

-If your preferred name is available, consider checking to see if anyone has either registered it as a federal trademark or is using it as a domain name.
-If one or both are already taken, it’s worth reconsidering your brand strategy early in the process.
+• If your preferred name is available, consider checking to see if anyone is using it as a domain name.
+If your business name is already taken, it’s worth reconsidering your brand strategy early in the process.
 That way, when your business launches, the brand presence remains consistent and doesn’t confuse potential customers.

 Your business is required to have a registered agent.
 That New Hampshire registered agent accepts legal mail on behalf of your business.
 That legal mail includes service of legal process notices, which means that your business is getting sued.
 Therefore, you shouldn’t just hire anyone to act as your registered agent.